rey-lopez/S.P/docs/userstories.md

 ## Group leader
--**As a group leader/organizer**_ I am always on the lookout for new games for our group to play/host.
+_**As a group leader/organizer**_ I am always on the lookout for new games for our group to play/host.
 I would like a game that members of our group can easily access and play.
 Having a game with simple controls and mechanics that anyone can understand would allow for current and new players to join our club.

 Elaboration: As a group we enjoy playing games of all different genre.
 Having a simple game that anyone can have access to and play easily allows us to gain new memers through hosting tournaments that are friendly for all to enjoy.
 With a gmae that can be easily accessed and played allows for current members/newbies to play and enjoy no matter where they may be located.